andre-st/dotfiles/GAMING.md

 - "joystick drift"
     - often reported, not yet my problem
     - two causes: wear and tear or dust/dirt (solved the same way as spring noise)
-    - pressing(!)
-L/R stick a lot increases wear and tear
     - joysticks replaceable (~15-35 euro), leave all other cables connected except for the controller flat cable
     - "Nintendo wins a class action lawsuit about joy-con drift brought by parents who accused the company of knowingly selling faulty products